francois-smith/Scheduling-Application/README.md

 ## Usage

-Use github's download feature to download a .zip of the code.

-Once you have the files installed you can extract them to a location of you choice.
+Extract the dowloaded .zip file to the loaction of your choice.
 Make sure you have Nodejs intalled on your machine to be able to run `npm` commands.

-Once the files are extracted open the RESTful folder using CMD, or your code editor of choices' terminal.
+Once the files are extracted, open the RESTful folder using CMD or your code editor of choices' terminal.

 Run the following commands to activate your server: